Contact the College

 Ulatowski earned her bachelor’s degree in English from State University College at Fredonia and her master’s degree in education/counseling from Niagara University.

-John Eichner, Interim Vice President of Finance and OIT
+Dr. Victor Anaya, Vice President of Finance and Information Technology

-Wayne Lynch was named Interim Vice President of Operations effective November 29, 2018.
-In his position, Lynch oversees all college operations including the Facilities, Maintenance and Security Divisions.
-Lynch will begin this post after serving as Director of Operations and Director of Support Services at Mount St. Mary’s Hospital in Lewiston.
-Additionally, Lynch held positions in operations and facility planning at Millard Fillmore Suburban Hospital in Amherst and DeGraff Memorial Hospital in North Tonawanda as part of Kaleida Health.
+Wayne Lynch was named Vice President of Operations effective August 27th 2019, he served as Interim Vice President of Operations at NCCC starting in November of 2018.
+In his position, Lynch oversees all college operations including Facilities, Maintenance, Grounds, Construction Planning and Design, Custodial Services and Public Safety.
+Lynch comes to the college after serving as Director of Operations and Director of Support Services at Mount St. Mary’s Hospital in Lewiston.
+Additionally, Lynch held positions in operations and facility planning at various Kaleida Health sites to include Millard Fillmore Suburban Hospital in Amherst and DeGraff Memorial Hospital in North Tonawanda.

 Julia Pitman, Vice President for Student Services